 Untitled (1981) Dora Dolz

-The artworks of artist Dora Dolz (1941-2008) are characterized by color, warmth and an abundance of opulent, voluptuous shapes.
+The works of art by artist Dora Dolz (1941-2008) are characterized by color, warmth and an abundance of lush, voluptuous shapes.
 Dolz grew up in Barcelona and came to Rotterdam in 1965.
-Her typical armchairs, of which several have been placed in Rotterdam, literally and figuratively counterbalanced the dull, colorless Dutch climate.
-At the initiative of the artist herself, she made these two ceramic facade reliefs on behalf of the Rotterdam Art Foundation in 1981.
-The works are placed on the front facades of Belgischestraat and Finsestraat, but they can be seen from the sports and playground on the Russestraat.
-On the residential block on Belgischestraat you see a yellow square frame of seven by seven meters.
-It graphically depicts a table with a plant on it.
-The square frame on the Finsestraat is made of blue ceramic.
-It contains an ice cream.
-Dolz has enlarged everyday life in this work, adding cheerfulness to the street scene.
+Her typical armchairs, several of which have been placed in Rotterdam, literally and figuratively formed a counterweight to the dull colorless Dutch climate.
+On the initiative of the artist herself, she created these two ceramic facade reliefs in 1981 for the Rotterdam Art Foundation.
+The works have been applied to the end walls of the Belgischestraat and the Finsestraat, but they can be seen from the sports and playground area on the Russianestraat.
+On the residential block on Belgischestraat, you see a yellow square frame measuring seven by seven meters.
+In it, a table with a plant is depicted in a graphic way.
+The square frame on the residential block on the Finsestraat is made of blue ceramic.
+It depicts an ice cream.
+In this work, Dolz has magnified everyday life, adding cheerfulness to the street scene.

 Dora Dolz (Barcelona, 1941 - Rotterdam, 2008) has been making colorful, monumental ceramic vases and furniture since the late 1993s.
 She incorporated fan shapes, fruit and shell shapes in her work.
 She baked all the details of her ceramic objects separately, after which she put them together.
 In XNUMX Dora Dolz received the Judith Leyster Prize; an important biennial prize for female artists.